cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ---

-That's correct, Alice was the winner by forfeit.
+That is correct: Alice was the winner by forfeit.

 Similarly, you can test that Bob gets his wager back when Alice creates a game, Bob plays, and then Alice rejects it.

-It would be difficult to test by CLI when there is a winner after a full game, and that would be better tested with a GUI.
+It would be difficult to test by CLI when there is a winner after a full game.
+That would be better tested with a GUI.

 ## Next up

-You can skip ahead and see how you can integrate [foreign tokens](./wager-denom.md) via the use of IBC.
-Or take a look at the [next section](./gas-meter.md) to prevent spam and reward validators proportional to their effort in your checkers blockchain.
+You can skip ahead and see how you can integrate [foreign tokens](./wager-denom.md) via the use of IBC, or take a look at the [next section](./gas-meter.md) to prevent spam and reward validators proportional to their effort in your checkers blockchain.